PROMPT

 STRING_AGG('Title: ' || title || '; Description: ' || overview, '\n') || '\n' ||

-'Please answer the question, given the additional information.',
+'Please answer the question based only on the additional information provided.',

 model := 'gpt-4o'